priyankarauthan/SpringBoot/README.md

 - [OAUTH2 and JWT in Project](#oauth2-and-jwt-in-project)

+## What is SecurityFilterChain?

+SecurityFilterChain defines a chain of security filters that intercept every HTTP request in a Spring Boot application.

+👉 Think of it as:

+Request → Multiple Security Checks → Controller

+##  Why do we need it?

+To secure endpoints
+To apply:
+Authentication
+Authorization
+Security rules
+## 🔁 How it Works (Step-by-Step)
+Client Request
+   ↓
+SecurityFilterChain
+   ↓
+[Filter 1] Authentication check
+[Filter 2] Authorization check
+[Filter 3] CSRF, etc.
+   ↓
+Controller (if allowed)

+## Common Filters in Chain

+Some important filters:

+UsernamePasswordAuthenticationFilter
+BasicAuthenticationFilter
+Custom JWT Filter 🔥
+ExceptionTranslationFilter
+FilterSecurityInterceptor

 ## SpringBoot 4 Features
 **1. 🧵 First-Class Support for Java 21 (Virtual Threads)**
 Before (Spring Boot 3)